mila-iqia/babyai/README.md

 *TODO: find child development articles about pointing and naming if possible.
 If anyone can find this, please submit a PR.*

 ## Relevant Materials

+A work-in-progress review of related work can be found [here](https://www.overleaf.com/13480997qqsxybgstxhg#/52042269/)

 ### Agents and Language